STUDENT BILL OF RIGHTS

 To love your work

-Exercising any of these rights will not adversely affect your ability to progress in classes, to be cast in or be booked for shows.
+Exercising any of these rights will not adversely affect your ability to progress in classes, to be cast in projects or to be booked for shows.